 The emergence of the organic market over the past twenty years has certainly produced some surprises, as the growth of this segment with higher margins has not benefited all giants.
 The latter, although generalists, nonetheless cultivate a segment of specialization, and all segments do not lend themselves to this organic conversion.
 We have not yet seen, for example, organic whiskey.
 But for those whose lines of specialization are the most welcoming to an organic label, the giants have advanced neck and neck, and none really made the difference.
 In fresh products, for example, Nestlé and Danone have started with equal success … but none of them passed the other.

-In this context, a first strategic response is external growth, and the conquest of new markets either by using global brands (for example, Oreo by Mondelez biscuits) or by purchasing local brands.
+In this context, a first strategic response is external growth, and the conquest of new markets either by using global brands (for example, Oreo cookies by Mondelez) or by purchasing local brands.

 A second, a more interesting answer is to look for strong differentiation.
 Just as startups, in their early stages, quite often employ a “strategic pivot,” giants can launch radically new ways of doing business, redefining processes, targets, and ultimately their own identity.
 Not so easy to operate, as one can guess.